Fredrick-A-prime/alx-low_level_programming/0x03-debugging/README.md

-This is alx debugging project
+This is a readme file for alx debugging project